 Few places can boast of having a historical and cultural heritage as rich as that of Antequera.
 Deep in the heat of Andalusia, this city is host to over fifty monuments and archaeological sites of extraordinary importance.

-A walk around Antequera, really is a walk back in time.
+A walk around Antequera is a walk back in time.
 A glorious history that has left its mark in stately homes, churches and convents of the most varied styles, a Muslim fortress and a prehistoric ensemble that has been declared a World Heritage Site.
-The municipality also has one of the most astounding natural parks in the province of Malaga and in the whole of Spain, El Torcal.
+The municipality also has one of the most astounding natural parks in the province of Malaga and the whole of Spain, El Torcal.

 In addition to all of these riches, Antequera is also a transport hub that connects the region with the rest of Andalusia (here you can find the old route taken by Washington Irving, the American romantic author and traveller).
 Today it also has a high-speed train station in the greater municipal area.

 Despite being a growing town, Ronda retains much of its historic charm, particularly its old town.
 It is famous worldwide for its dramatic views, and for the deep El Tajo gorge that carries the rio Guadalevín through its centre.
 Visitors make a beeline for the 18th century Puente Nuevo 'new' bridge, which straddles the 100m chasm below, before taking in the views from the Alameda out over the Serranía de Ronda mountains.